 - The protesters also were huge in number!
 500,000 women joined the protest in DC (more than double the initial estimate), and about 750,000 women were estimated to have joined the LA rally.

 What made this protest such a success?
-What had changed from the 1950s to 2017 that enabled so many women to not just participate, but also coordinate their protests?
+What had changed from the 1950s to 2017 that enabled so many women not just to participate in public advocacy campaigns but also coordinate their protests?

 The answer – Social media.

-Take a look at the top social media channels used by advocacy organizations:
+Take a look at the top social media channels used by advocacy campaigns:

 Successful advocacy advertising campaigns have always had social media boosting them.

-So, in this post, while we take a look at a few awesome examples of advocacy campaigns, we will also look at how social media helped them become big.
+So, in this post, while we take a look at a few awesome advocacy campaign examples, we will also look at how social media helped them become big.

 How does social media help advocacy campaigns?

 It is important to understand that social media activism (Hashtag activism) can never replace traditional protests.

 Peaceful gatherings to register dissent, marching together against a joint goal, etc., still have as much impact as they once did.

-What social media has done is provide an opportunity to reach more people who think alike and thus amplify their voices.
+What social media has done for advocacy activities is provide an opportunity to reach more people who think alike and thus amplify their voices.

 Here are a few examples of how social media has helped unite people over a common issue.